Glossary of Sudoku

 This is a glossary of Sudoku terms and jargon.
-It is organized thematically, with links to references and example usage provided as ([1]).
 Sudoku with a 9×9 grid is assumed, unless otherwise noted.

 Terminology and grid layout

 A Sudoku (i.e. the puzzle) is a partially completed grid.
 A grid has 9 rows, 9 columns and 9 boxes, each having 9 cells (81 total).
 Boxes can also be called blocks or regions.
 Three horizontally adjacent blocks are a band, and three vertically adjacent blocks are a stack.
 The initially defined values are clues or givens.
 An ordinary Sudoku (i.e. a proper Sudoku) has one solution.
 Rows, columns and regions can be collectively referred to as groups, of which the grid has 27.
 The One Rule encapsulates the three prime rules, i.e. each digit (or number) can occur only once in each row, column, and box; and can be compactly stated as: "Each digit appears once in each group."